 These feature a different style of translation than the 2011 reprint editions, and are the largest format of the 3, with all glossy pages.
 They also have the most colored pages of all the in print English Sailor Moon manga.
 The covers are glittery too!

 There are 10 volumes total, and for this release, the short stories are imbedded into each one as they were first released in Japan.
 These were based on the kanzenban release in Japan.

 These editions are the latest Sailor Moon manga in English!
 A new edition for a new generation of fans!

-Featuring the same translation* (with minor changes) & page count as the Eternal Editions these are a more affordable, portable edition.
-Think “smaller paperback with less color pages.”
+Featuring the same translation* (with some changes) & page count as the Eternal Editions these are a more affordable, portable edition.
+Think smaller paperback with less color pages.
 These are the smallest release of the 3 and are based on the bunko release in Japan.